Nyepi day. I had no idea what I had to expect.

 I woke up the next morning and looked into the eyes of three mosquitos that were outside my net.
 They were STARING at me.

 I moved from my bed towards the shower, caught up with the mosquitos, and then went back to the hammock to do nothing.
 I had to recover from the parties on Gili Trawangan and decided it is just fine to take a morning nap again.
 Around 3 hours and one hair raising coffee later we walked to a temple on Monkeyforest Road.
-Hundreds of people had already gathered on the football field there.
+Hundreds of people had already gathered on the football field there to celebrate the day before Nyepi day.
 We admired the countless statues and Ogoh-Ogohs on the barren field around the temple and listened to Balinese music and some Indonesian announcements that came through the speakers way too loud.
 The statues stood on some scaffold made of Bamboo, which was carried by thirty men.
 It had already gotten dark and we were surrounded by monsters and masses of people.

 There were around 25 monsters marching along the streets.
 I pushed my way through the crowd.
 Two Ogoh-Ogohs were fighting with each other.
 They were moved back and forth uncontrollably and started to run in circles.
 The crowd was screaming.
 You couldn’t tell which direction was the best to run to.
 “Hati Hati” was screamed through the speakers, whilst the few security guards tried to prevent the fighting Ogoh-Ogohs to run into the crowd.
 People fell on the floor and I lost one shoe.
 Incredible!
 I loved it!